flaviostutz/graphql-handler/README.md

 # graphql-handler

-HTTP Handler for creating GraphQL servers in Golang
+HTTP Handler for creating GraphQL servers in Golang.

-This implementation follow the guidelines for adapting http requests to GraphQL requests from https://graphql.org/learn/serving-over-http/
+This implementation follows the guidelines for adapting http requests to GraphQL requests from https://graphql.org/learn/serving-over-http/

 ## Usage